KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/lora-technology/integration-with-ttn.md

 - To make your device visible on www.pressuresuite.com it is needed to add it
   - In the **Account Settings** on https://www.pressuresuite.com enter the Device EUI of the LoRa device and press **Add Device**
   - The device should now be visible in the device list.
-If adding is not possible and a red popup is shown, please contact the KOLIBRI Support Team kolibri@keller-druck.com
+If adding is not possible and a red popup is shown, please contact the PressureSuite Support Team pressuresuite@keller-druck.com

 > ![Add LoRa Device To Own Group](../../AddLoRaDeviceToOwnGroup.png  "Add LoRa Device To Own Group")
-wait until the KOLIBRI Cloud support assigned the device to your group.
+wait until the PressureSuite Cloud support assigned the device to your group.

 ---
 ---